 Definition: This segment provides additional information about the software product(s) used as a Sending Application.
 The primary purpose of this segment is for diagnostic use.
 There MAY be additional uses per site-specific agreements.

-Implementers are encouraged to use message profile identifiers (as found in 2.13.9.21, "") to control the behavior of the receiving application rather than relying on application or version information in the SFT segment.
+Implementers are encouraged to use message profile identifiers (as found in 2.13.9.21, "MSH-21 Message Profile Identifier (EI) 01598") to control the behavior of the receiving application rather than relying on application or version information in the SFT segment.

 For example, if software product A has versions 9 and 10 deployed in different Enterprise locations, the fact that they use different message types, segments, or fields SHOULD be reflected via their message profiles (see section 2B, "Conformance Using Message Profiles").
 If there is an upgrade from version 10 to 10.1, this would be reflected in the SFT segment, but changes to the message contents SHOULD be reflected via a new/different conformance profile.